NVIDIA/warp/docs/modules/runtime.rst

 --------------------------------

 The :class:`wp.Bvh <Bvh>` class can be used to create a BVH for a group of bounding volumes.
-This object can then be traversed to determine which parts are intersected by a ray using :func:`bvh_query_ray` and which parts are fully contained within a certain bounding volume using :func:`bvh_query_aabb`.
+This object can then be traversed to determine which parts are intersected by a ray using :func:`bvh_query_ray` and which parts overlap with a certain bounding volume using :func:`bvh_query_aabb`.

 The following snippet demonstrates how to create a :class:`wp.Bvh <Bvh>` object from 100 random bounding volumes: